maxlair1/max_blog/_posts/2025-07-11-wifi-nightmare.md

 ---
 layout: post
-title: WIFI Nightmare Macbook+Arch
+title: WIFI Nightmare
 ---

-# Wifi Nightmare
+# Wifi Nightmare on MacBookPro + Arch Linux

 The terrible trouble-maker that is the Broadcom *brcm43206* wifi chip in the MacBook Pro 14,2— and how I solved the "unfixable" Arch Linux issue.